Back to Reference

 Emerging trends in ECM technology

-The future of ECM will see continued advancements in automation, AI, and machine learning.
-These technologies will enhance ECM systems’ ability to classify, manage, and retrieve content intelligently, further reducing manual effort and improving accuracy.
+The future of ECM will see continued advancements in automation, AI, and machine learning, with a recent Gartner poll finding that 45% of executive leaders were prompted by recent hype to increase AI investments.
+These technologies will enhance ECM systems' ability to classify, manage, and retrieve content intelligently, further reducing manual effort and improving accuracy.

 The impact of AI and machine learning on ECM

-AI and machine learning are poised to revolutionize ECM by automating tasks like document categorization and content recommendations.
+AI and machine learning are poised to revolutionize ECM by automating tasks like document categorization, with Gartner predicting that by 2025, over half of all data analysis by deep neural networks will occur at the point of capture.
 These technologies will also improve search capabilities, enabling users to find relevant information faster and with greater accuracy.

 Enterprise content management is no longer optional for organizations managing large volumes of content.
 By implementing ECM, businesses can improve efficiency, ensure compliance, and support digital transformation.
 As ECM technology evolves, it will continue to play a critical role in enabling companies to thrive in an increasingly digital world.